Caroline Kitchener

 Caroline Kitchener is an investigative reporter at the New York Times.
-She won the 2023 Pulitzer Prize for National Reporting for her coverage of the fall of Roe v.
+While at The Washington Post, she won the 2023 Pulitzer Prize for National Reporting and a 2023 duPont-Columbia award for her coverage of the fall of Roe v.
 Wade.
-She also received a 2023 duPont-Columbia award for this work.

 Her nonfiction book, "Post Grad: Five Women and Their First Year Out of College," follows the lives of five women in their first year after their college graduation.

 Kitchener graduated from Princeton University with a BA in History and a minor in Gender and Sexuality Studies.